What is the 6th:

 Find the value of:

-Find the highest common factor of thirty six and twelve.
+Find the highest common factor of twenty one and nine.

 9 × 3 = 27 | 2 × 3 = 6 |